v0.4.36 August 2026

 Scaffolding is day one.
 This is every day after.

 The same commands ship with every project.
-Open a session, spec the work, build in tight cycles, and ship behind a review gate.
+Capture an idea, open a session, spec the work, build in tight cycles, and ship behind a review gate.
 Then do it again.

 /quickstart